 Adding to the fun of that tiny periodicals room was the fact that one of the first Apple II’s in the school was eventually setup on a desk inside.
 With that, a somewhat larger crowd grew, but my main focus was still the magazines.
 (I had a //c at home by then.)

 The school had other computer resources as well but, as with all schools during that time, things came slowly.
 When I first began attending HRA in the 6th grade, there was one small computer lab — smaller than that periodicals room.
 It held 4-5 Commodore PETs.
 I looked into it and found, sadly, that you had to be a junior or senior to have access to it, as part of a BASIC programming class.
 Long before I took my first programming course there, the PETs were closeted up and that tiny room was turned into a teachers’ smoking lounge when a larger, Apple II lab was setup down the hall, mainly for typing classes.
 In that lab were about 20 Apple IIes, one Apple ][ plus, and one TRS-80 Model 1 that someone donated to the school.
-A few years later, three or four Zenith DOS PCs were added and that’s when I (finally) was able to take a programming class: Pascal, featuring Borland Turbo Pascal for DOS.
+A few years later, three or four Zenith DOS PCs were added and that’s when I (finally) was able to take a programming class: We learned Pascal using Borland Turbo Pascal for DOS.
 It was taught by one of the teachers I most fondly remember from my time at HRA, Col. Kenneth Jenkins (pictured), who taught with humor and flair.
 (It was my first such class at the school, but I’d taken a number of BASIC classes elsewhere, years earlier — including in the back room of a sewing machine store at the mall!)